Characters: Attack on Titan: The Survey Corps

 - Yank the Dog's Chain: He manages to kill almost all the Titans he'd lured off, and prepares to rejoin the others... when the Beast Titan shows up to ruin his day.
 Even so, learning that there's a sentient Titan capable of human speech that can command other Titans is a huge thing.
 Too bad he's killed once the Beast Titan has no more use for him.

 - You Have Outlived Your Usefulness: The moment the Beast Titan has no more use for Mike, it lets the other Titans have at him.
 It... isn't a pleasant end.

 Levi's handpicked elite squad, composed of Petra Ral, Eld Jinn, Oluo Bozado and Gunther Schultz.
 When the Survey Corps is given custody of Eren, Levi charges them with keeping him in check.
 They encourage Eren to place his trust in them, and flee from battle rather than fight the Female Titan head on.
 While initially able to gain the upper-hand against the Female Titan using their superior teamwork, all are quickly slain when she reveals previously unseen powers.

 - Attack Pattern Alpha: Petra, Eld, and Oluo perform one to gradually cripple the Female Titan.

-- Changing of the Guard: The remaining members of the 104th Trainee Corps' Top 10 eventually form the new Squad Levi.
+- Changing of the Guard: The remaining members of the 104th Trainee Corps' Top 10 (And Armin) eventually form the new Squad Levi.